Taylor Swift And Zayn Malik’s Relationship Explained: ‘He’s Really Special’

 Taylor Swift and Zayn Malik have a very special relationship, according to a new behind-the-scenes video posted by Taylor.
-The two popular singers have released a duet last month, “I Don’t Wanna Live Forever”, sending their fans into a frenzy.
-The song is part of the upcoming Fifty Shades Darker film’s soundtrack, and was featured on the extended trailer.
+The two popular singers released a duet last month, “I Don’t Wanna Live Forever”, sending their fans into a frenzy.
+The song is part of the upcoming Fifty Shades Darker film’s soundtrack and was featured on the extended trailer.
 Following the release of the song’s music video, Taylor and Zayn dish out on their close friendship, and how it felt to finally work together.

 Taylor Swift, the 27-year-old American singer, is one of the most popular musicians working today.
 Taylor was the highest paid musician in 2016, earning $60 million more than the second place on the list – Zayn Malik’s old band, One Direction.
 Despite leaving his super popular boy band, 24-year-old Zayn also had a tremendous year in 2016, releasing his first solo album, Mind of Mine.